 “…to stop being the elegant lady up on the platform singing…When I get into my own kitchen, I can find corn bread and hush puppies and rice, and it helps me to get my footing again.”

-Dottie’s other favorite soul foods she enjoyed preparing included collard greens and chitlins.
-She was also known to experiment with French recipes.
-In fact, as a Hollywood star, Dorothy’s parties would be known for her elegant and unique way of serving both her soul food and European cuisine favorites.
+Dottie’s other soul food favorites included collard greens and chitlins, though she was known to experiment with French recipes as well.
+In fact, as a Hollywood star, Dorothy’s parties were known for her elegant and unique way of serving both her soul food and European cuisine favorites.

-After turning over the care of her beloved Lynn to Helen Calhoun, and separating form Harold Nicholas, Dorothy actively re-started her singing career.
-She also began devoting more time to her first love, acting.
-Dorothy would take classes at the renown Actor’s Lab in Hollywood, a west coast acting studio that taught the techniques of Lee Strasberg and New York’s Group Theatre.
+After turning over the care of her beloved Lynn to Helen Calhoun, and separating from Harold Nicholas, Dorothy rebooted her singing career.
+She also began devoting more time to her first love, acting, taking classes at the renown Actor’s Lab in Hollywood, where the techniques of Lee Strasberg and New York’s Group Theatre were taught.

-Dorothy chose the Actor’s Lab for her training partly because of its respected technique, but mostly because at the time, the Lab was one of the few studios to accept students of all races.
+Dorothy chose to train at the Actor’s Lab in part for its respected technique, but mostly because at the time, the Lab was one of the few studios that accepted students of all races.
 At the Actor’s Lab, Dorothy enjoyed participating in completely integrated classes.
 And one of the friends she made during her years at the Lab was none other than the young Marilyn Monroe.

-Dottie and Marilyn weren’t just classroom buddies either: often, Marilyn would come over to Dorothy’s place to hang out.
-These two future mega stars would share their acting dreams and aspirations with each other, even offering a shoulder to cry on when one or the other experienced a heartbreaking romance.
+Dottie and Marilyn weren’t just classroom buddies either: often, Marilyn went over to Dorothy’s place to hang out.
+These two future stars shared their acting dreams and aspirations, and provided each other a sympathetic shoulder to cry on when romances turned heartbreaking.

-I love this anecdote Dorothy’s good friend and former sister-in-law Geri Nicholas Branton shared about Dottie and Marilyn:
+As Dorothy’s good friend and former sister-in-law, Geri Nicholas Branton, shared about the Dottie and Marilyn friendship:

-I wonder how much one of those long-lost leotards, worn by two of the world’s most beautiful and glamorous women EVER, would go for today??????
+I wonder how much one of those long-lost leotards, worn by two of the world’s most beautiful and glamorous women, would go for today.

 She Died Young, Tragically, and Mysteriously

-Was Dorothy’s death a suicide, as her friend Geri Nicholas Branton believed, brought on by a purposeful overdose of the prescription pills Dorothy had become so dependent on in her last years as she grappled with bankruptcy, and the end of her abusive second marriage?
+Was Dorothy’s death a suicide, as her friend Geri Nicholas Branton believed, brought on by a purposeful overdose of the prescription pills Dorothy became so dependent on in her last years as she grappled with bankruptcy, and the end of her abusive second marriage?

-Or, as a Los Angeles pathology institute would conclude, was Dorothy’s death an accidental overdose?
+Or, as a Los Angeles pathology institute concluded, was Dorothy’s death an accidental overdose?